 New leaf growth starts in the spring.
 When it does you can start fertilizing Christmas cactus about every two weeks with a good diluted liquid houseplant fertilizer, following directions on the package.

 In early fall when nights start to get cool, bring the plant inside and give it a 30-day nap.
 Place it in a cool, dim location or indirect light and do not water it for about one month.
 Then gradually expose it to full sunlight and increase the water supply over what it had when it was outside.

 Like chrysanthemums and poinsettias, the Christmas cactus is a short day plant.
 As the days get shorter its buds are formed.
 This is when most of the mistakes are made that delay its buds blooming or stop it altogether.

 Avoid Strong Artificial Light

-Strong artificial light on it at night will retard the bloom. if you must turn on the lights where the plant is, cover it with a double sheet of newspaper, sheet or towel.
+Strong artificial light on it at night will retard the bloom.
+If you must turn on the lights where the plant is, cover it with a double sheet of newspaper, sheet or towel to provide darkness.
 Watering at this time, when the buds are formed, is decreased.
-If the plant receives no artificial light from sundown to sunup, it will justify its name by blooming approximately at Christmas.
+If the plant receives no artificial light and stays dark from sundown to sunup, it will justify its name by blooming approximately at Christmas.

 Careless handling sometimes causes the crablike joints to break.
-Lay the pieces aside in a dry shady spot until the raw ends harden into a callus.
-Then plant them in a well-drained soil or sand.
+Lay the pieces aside in a arid shady spot until the raw ends harden into callus.
+Then plant them in well-drained soil or sand.
 There is little danger of the cuttings starting to rot.